 While the transition to EVs will place additional demands on electricity grids, it also opens up new avenues for grid management through smart charging mechanisms.
-However, EVs can be viewed not just as a source of demand but also as a potential source of flexibility2.
+However, EVs can be viewed not just as a source of demand but also as a potential source of flexibility1.
 By adopting smart charging and vehicle-to-grid (V2G), EV batteries can help manage grid peaks and avoid substantial grid investment costs.
-"Smart charging" means that the charging or discharging operation is aligned with the grid needs, either through flexibility services, specific tariffs, etc.

-Based on the PwC report, collectively termed "smart charging" strategies allow up to six times more stations to operate behind a transformer on the low voltage (LV) side at the same peak capacity.
-Smart charging, encompassing both controlled charging and V2G, could potentially avoid approximately €0.9 billion in DSO grid investments between 2025 and 2030 in the Netherlands while reducing peak demand by 10-15% by 2030.
+"Smart charging" means that the charging or discharging operation is aligned with the grid needs, either through flexibility services, specific tariffs, etc. According to a recent report commissioned by ElaadNL to PwC2, smart charging, encompassing both controlled charging and V2G, could offer great potential in reducing DSO grid investment while lowering peak demand by 10-15% by 2030.
 The PwC report also states that EV users engaging in smart charging can generate extra revenue, potentially offsetting 7-13% of their total charging costs.